Oilers take another loss as Sabres snap seven-game losing streak

+After spending much of the past two weeks talking about playing a complete game, Jack Eichel and the Buffalo Sabres finally came out and proved they could put their words into action.

-Robin Lehner stopped 29 shots and the Buffalo Sabres snapped a seven-game skid with a 3-1 win over the Edmonton Oilers on Friday night.
+Eichel scored what proved to be game-winning goal in the opening minute of the third period, Robin Lehner stopped 29 shots and the Sabres snapped an 0-5-2 skid with a 3-1 win over the Edmonton Oilers on Friday night.

-Jack Eichel, Jacob Josefson and Kyle Okposo, with an empty-netter, scored for Buffalo, which had gone 0-5-2 since beating Washington 3-1 on Nov.
-7. Lehner's best save came six minutes into the third period when he lunged to his left to foil Matt Benning's one-timer from the right circle.
+"Seeing the way we could play tonight, I think more than anything it should be a bit of a boost to everyone in the room, a little confidence," Eichel said.
+"When we play the right way, when we do things, it's rewarding."

-Lehner's shutout bid was broken with 20 second left, when Yohann Auvitu beat him with a shot just inside the left post.
+Jacob Josefson scored the opening goal and Kyle Okposo sealed the victory with an empty-netter in a game where the Sabres outshot the Oilers 24-15 through two periods.
+The only blemish came with 20 seconds left, when Yohann Auvitu snapped a shot inside the left post to end Lehner's shutout bid.

-Edmonton came out flat in managing just four shots on goal in the opening period before taking 15 of its 30 shots in the third.
+Buffalo bounced back from various meltdowns and slow starts to win its first game since a 3-1 victory over Washington on Nov.
+7.

+"I thought it was a great response," coach Phil Housley said.
+"This team's been through a lot in the short past here.
+There's been a lot of challenges and a lot of conversations.
+It was time to put things into action."

-The Oilers' inconsistencies also continued in failing to build off a 6-2 win at Detroit on Wednesday.
+The Oilers' inconsistencies continued by failing to build off a 6-2 win at Detroit on Wednesday.
 Edmonton (8-13-2) dropped to 1-4 in its past five and has won consecutive games just once this season.

-Oilers backup Laurent Brossoit stopped 28 shots in place of Cam Talbot, who was experiencing flu-like symptoms.
+"I don't think it was effort at all," Oilers captain Connor McDavid said.
+"We were just sloppy.
+It just felt like we were never really in sync, anyone at any time."

+The Oilers managed just four shots through the first period.
+They went 0 for 3 on the power play, taking just four shots.
+Only after Eichel scored on a weak shot from just inside the blue line 43 seconds into the third period did Edmonton finally generate some chances, outshooting the Sabres 15-3 over the final 19 minutes.

+Lehner was particularly sharp with 14 minutes left when he made a lunging glove save to foil Matt Manning's one-timer from the right circle.

 Josefson opened the scoring with 5:44 left in the second period.
-He started the play by out-working an Oilers defender in the left corner, before dropping the puck to Kyle Okposo.
-Josefson then headed to the right circle, where he one-timed Okposo's pass over Brossoit's left shoulder.
+He started the play by out-working an Oilers defender in the left corner, before dropping the puck to Okposo.
+Josefson then headed to the right circle, where he one-timed Okposo's pass over Laurent Brossoit's left shoulder.

-Josefson now has a point in two straight games after missing 15 games with an ankle injury.
+Brossoit then muffed what should have been an easy shot from Eichel, who beat him on the short side from 40 feet.
+The backup stopped 28 shots in place of Cam Talbot, who was experiencing flu-like symptoms.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.